corentinplumet/corentinplumet.github.io/index.md

 # Video games?
 Not the only type of games to entertain!

 We've crunched the numbers and found fascinating things.
 There's a significant shift in people's interest in games during these lockdown periods.
 But is it only about video games?
-To be completely exhaustive we need also to study the old school version of video games.
-We're talking about board games, those classic, timeless entertainers.
+To be completely exhaustive we also need to study the old school version of video games.
+We're talking about board games, these classic, timeless entertainers.

 In the following section we will discuss the shift in attention towards board games and see if they follow the same trends as the video games.